 NSCC - What to Expect

-Chapel Hour at 8am is designed to be simple and traditional.
+Chapel Hour at 8am is designed to be heartfelt and simple.
+During

-During this time of worship it is typical to sing traditional hymns
+this time of worship it is typical to sing two or three songs, some

 The Gathering for Worship at 10:15am strives to lead worshipers in